-Since 1999, the Government of Ontario has invested $41.75 million in the Fund and the success of the initiatives in which OCAF has invested has led to a healthy replenishment of the Fund for future projects.
-The program is now expected to continue until 2017-2018, with funding approvals of over $72 M by that time (almost double the government investment!)
+Since 1999, the Government of Ontario has invested $45.75 million in the Fund and the success of the initiatives in which OCAF has invested has led to a healthy replenishment of the Fund for future projects.

-- OCAF-funded events attracted over 51 M visitors and received revenues of over $420 M
+- OCAF-funded events attracted over 70 M visitors

 - Over 9% of OCAF-funded project revenue was earned